Buying A Car

 • Should I Buy A New Car?

-Buying a new car is a thrill and an adrenaline rush.
+The first thing you must decide before you begin your car research is whether you want a new car or a used car.
+Of course, there are advantages and disadvantages on both sides.
+Buying and owning new car is a thrill and an adrenaline rush.
 But buying a new car needs to be weighed up very carefully.
 For many people buying a new car is the biggest expense they incur apart from buying their own home so always consider the costs involved and decide whether you really need a new car and can afford one.
 There are always excellent second hand options available if you wish an alternative option.

 • What Are The Advantages Of Buying A New Car?

-It's easy.
-You visit your showroom and take away exactly what you want.
+It's easy - you visit the showroom and take away exactly what you want.

-You will receive a full break down warranty - up to three years with some firms.
+Warranty - you will receive a full break down warranty, up to three years with some manufacturers.

 • What Are The Disadvantages Of Buying A New Car?